 What facilities are available?

-The biology department is housed in an ultramodern science building that is one of the finest science-education facilities in the nation.
-The center is designed to promote hands-on learning and faculty-student collaboration in research and study.
+The biology department is housed in a modern science building that is designed to promote hands-on learning and faculty-student collaboration in research and study.
 It houses a variety of offices, classrooms, laboratories, reading rooms and special facilities, such as tissue culture labs, greenhouses, a microscopy suite and an aquatics laboratory.
 The availability of our 27,000-acre “outdoor classroom” and natural laboratory is a unique attribute of our program.
-Not only is our wooded and mountainous campus beautiful for outdoor recreation, but it also is the site of numerous short- and long-term student field experiences.
+Not only is our wooded and mountainous campus beautiful for outdoor recreation, but it also is the site of numerous short- and-long-term student field experiences.

 What activities are available?